 One thing jumped off the page after my first few days of lifelogging: how productive I wasn’t.

 - I worked way fewer hours than I felt I did.
 In a week where I might have guessed I had put in a good 60 hours work, the reality was closer to 30.

 - Most of what I spent my time on wasn’t important.
 Too much time spending, not enough time investing.

 - Multi-tasking is as useless as they say.
 I never accomplished anything of substance when I tried doing two things at once.

 My future self and I are getting along better now.
-Keeping track of time is helping us communicate.
-And we’re getting way more sh*t done because of it.
+Keeping track of everything I do is helping us communicate.
+And we’re being productive—not efficient—because of it.

 Drop Out of the Race